bianwenbo/ResourceSearch/README.md

 - Ads appearing in Custom Search can be removed using the Adblock or Stylus plugin;
 - The appearance of the webpage Fork from https://github.com/bestony/sspai-cse ;
 - Google Custom Search Engine: https://cse.google.com/cse/all

+## NG
+I am planning to launch a new version and it will take a while.